 Originally appeared at my Dad’s website:

 When one of our daughters was seven years old she suddenly developed a problem with her kidneys that had us become very concerned.
-Our family physician and other doctors at our local hospital began treating her for acute glomerulonephritis but, as things did not improve and we asked our doctor what the prognosis was and were told that the worst that could happen is that her kidneys would shut down but he didn’t think things would get that bad.
-When I asked him if we had the knowhow and equipment locally to respond adequately and he said “No”.
-After some time we spent arguing with him he suggested that, if we were uncomfortable with this, we should try to have her admitted to the Mayo clinic in Rochester, MN.
-I called the clinic and was advised that I could bring Vicki to them the next day which is what we did after four and one-half drive over to them.
+Our family physician, and other doctors at our local hospital, began treating her for acute glomerulonephritis but, as things did not improve and we asked our doctor what the prognosis was, we were told that the worst that could happen is that her kidneys could shut down.
+But, he didn’t think things would get that bad.
+When I asked him if that were to happen, did we have the know-how and equipment locally to respond adequately and he said “No” and suggested that, if we were uncomfortable with this, we should try to have her admitted to the Mayo clinic in Rochester, MN.
+I called the clinic and was advised that I could bring Vicki to them the next day which is what we did after a four and one-half hour drive over to them.
 A day or two later, her kidneys did shut down and the clinic sprang into action.
-At one time I counted that seventeen various types of doctors had been involved with her treatment.
-Her primary doctors were the head of the pediatric unit, Dr. Finkelstein, and another doctor who, at the time, was the leading pediatric surgeon from Austria who specialized in the problem Vicki had.
+At one time I counted seventeen various types of doctors that had been involved with her treatment.
+Her primary doctor was the head of the pediatric unit, Dr. Finkelstein, but the doctor determining her treatment, we were told, was, at that time the leading pediatric surgeon from Austria who specialized in the problem Vicki had.

 Now, a few things to understand about the Mayo Clinic.

-The clinic was established in Rochester, MN by two doctors, the Mayo brothers and their father, and grew to be one of the or possibly the best, clinic in the U.S. As a patient there you may find yourself in close contact with former presidents, the richest people in the world, chief executives of major corporations and also farmers from Iowa and truck drivers from Wisconsin.
+The clinic was established in Rochester, MN by two doctors, the Mayo brothers, and their father, and grew to be one of the best clinics in the U.S. As a patient there you may find yourself in close contact with former presidents, the richest people in the world, chief executives of major corporations and also with farmers from Iowa and truck drivers from Wisconsin.
 Whichever of these you may belong to, as a patient you will be treated the same.
-To all their from doctors who head up departments to the janitors, you are respected, listened to and treated in a manner that leaves you feeling you are probably the most important person they have met that day.
+By all their employees, from doctors who head up departments to the lowest ranking staff members, you are respected, listened to and treated in a manner that leaves you feeling you are probably the most important person they have met that day.

-I don’t know if it is a historical fact but I understand when the Mayo brothers got started and their new clinic was becoming important to the, at that time, little city of Rochester.
+I don’t know if it is a historical fact but I understand when the Mayo brothers got started and their new clinic was becoming important to, at that time, the small city of Rochester.
 They called a town meeting and informed all attendees that henceforth all patients at the clinic were to be treated with care and special attention and, to this day, that seems to be the way the residents of Rochester treat their visitors.
 During the course of the many years my wife and I have visited the clinic we have experienced the following:

 The cost of temporary living near the clinic is very reasonable.
-Expensive housing and eating can be found but more than adequate facilities are available and moderately priced food services predominate.
+Expensive housing and eating can be found if you are so inclined but more than adequate low priced facilities are available and moderately priced food services predominate.

-You may be rubbing elbows with important, wealthy people and celebrities, One day Jane and I were having lunch at an adjacent restaurant sitting at a table next to former president George W. Bush and one of his sons.
+You may be rubbing elbows with important and wealthy people; and celebrities, One day Jane and I were having lunch at an adjacent restaurant and sitting at a table next to us was former president George W. Bush and one of his sons.
 Sitting next to them were four secret service guys and a fifth was standing at the restaurant’s entrance.
-Another time two floors of the hotel we were in was occupied by a Saudi Arabian Sultan accompanied by his three wives and a bunch of children plus a large staff all of whom traveled to and fro in seven stretch limousines, We were in the hotel’s jewelry store when the three wives dressed all in black entered accompanied by a couple of guards and an American woman.
+Another time two floors of the hotel we were in was occupied by a Saudi Arabian sheik accompanied by his three wives and a bunch of children plus a large staff all of whom traveled to and fro in seven stretch limousines, We were in the hotel’s jewelry store when the three wives dressed all in black entered accompanied by a couple of guards and an American woman.
 They meandered through the store for a while and after leaving I asked the manager what they were doing.
 “Oh, they were shopping.”
 She said.
-“All they would do is point at something they wanted and the American woman from the State Department would make a note of the items and then arrange for them to be paid for by the Sultan.”
+“All they would do is point at something they wanted and the American woman, who is from our State Department, would make a note of the items and then arrange for them to be paid for by their husband.”

-On the other hand, there were many times I would be sitting in the clinic’s huge cafeteria and be joined by a farmer from Idaho or a mill worker from Wisconsin.
+On the other hand, there were many times I would be sitting in the clinic’s huge cafeteria and be joined by a farmer from Idaho or a mill worker from Michigan.

 The Clinic itself is composed of a number of large buildings and a hospital all of which are connected.
-A tunnel is available connecting them underground so you don’t have to go outside in winter.
-Also accessible by the tunnel are some hotels and motels.
-In the tunnel are numerous shops and eating places.
-Part of the complex is connected by enclosed overhead bridges that also connect to a small mall.
+A system of tunnels is available connecting them underground so you don’t have to go outside in winter.
+Also accessible by the tunnels are some hotels and motels.
+In the tunnels are numerous shops and eating places.
+There are also some enclosed overhead bridges that connect a number of the buildings and a small mall.

-Wherever you go in the clinic you will see volunteers stationed ready to help you find you way around.
-The hallways are lined with a large collection of valuable art by world known artists totally unprotected.
-When you have free time you can join tours of the building and docents will identify the art works.
+Wherever you go in the clinic you will see volunteers stationed ready to help you find your way around.
+The hallways are lined with a large collection of valuable art by world known artists.
+One of my favorites is a statue of a man created by Rodin.
+It stands in a side corridor and, I’ve been told, it is the only one of Rodin’s sculptures that is displayed totally unprotected, not behind glass or out of reach of the spectator, and that the doctors Mayo wanted it that way so that people could run their hands over it.
+When you have free time you can join tours of the buildings and docents will identify the art works.

 The main clinic building has an immense entry hall in which stands a single grand piano.
-Throughout the day local people will sit at it and play, sometimes joined by singers.
+At various times throughout the day local people will sit at it and play, sometimes joined by singers.

 In all my visits to the clinic I have never had a bad experience.
 I also discovered over time that, although one would expect the opposite, their charges are less than almost all other medical providers I’ve used around the country.
 At one time, when part of my chemo treatment was given by the Moffet Cancer center in Tampa, I found their charges were almost double those of Mayo’s.
 Once they have diagnosed your problem and established a program of treatment they are also amenable and helpful in transferring that course to a site that is more convenient to you.